 Council tax hardship fund

-In line with the government’s budget announcement in March, we are rolling out the council tax hardship fund to support our most vulnerable households impacted by the coronavirus pandemic.
+In line with the government’s budget announcement in March, we are rolling out the council tax hardship fund to support our most vulnerable households, who are in receipt of local council tax support.

 We will be using the majority of this hardship funding to provide residents in need with up to £150 off their council tax bills over this financial year (2020-21).
-We will apply this reduction automatically and are sending a new council tax bill to the 1,630 households that were eligible for the hardship fund as of 1 April 2020.
+We will apply this reduction automatically to everyone who qualifies.
 This will show as COVID-19 discretionary reduction on your bill.

 Council tax support

 If you are on a low income you may be eligible for some help to pay your council tax.
 This is called council tax support.
 You will need to apply to us, and we will assess how much help you could get based on your income, capital and who else lives in your home.

 Other options if you do not qualify for support

 If you are not eligible for council tax support, and have received a reminder notice, you can ask us for one of the following options:

 Bring your council tax up to date and then spread the balance to March 2021.

 If your circumstances have recently changed, spread the total balance from 1 October 2020 to 1 March 2021.